Indian data center firm Yotta to build $2 billion AI hub with Nvidia's Blackwell chips

 The supercluster, expected to go live by August, will be deployed at Yotta's data centre campus near capital New Delhi, with additional capacity from its facility in India's financial capital Mumbai.

-Yotta, part of Indian billionaire Niranjan Hiranandani's real estate group, is a partner firm for Nvidia in India and runs three data center campuses in Mumbai, Gujarat and near New Delhi.
+Yotta, part of Indian billionaire Niranjan Hiranandani's real estate group, is a partner firm for Nvidia in India and runs three data centre campuses in Mumbai, Gujarat and near New Delhi.